-Passed year 2020 is associated with many challenges and complications worldwide, yet the "Direct Debit Georgia" has been able to maintain stable continuous growth in terms of efficiency and quality.
+Passed two years 2020-2021 associated with many challenges and complications worldwide, yet the "Direct Debit Georgia" has been able to maintain stable continuous growth in terms of efficiency and quality.

 In the conditions of the pandemic, our essential priority was to provide continuous payment services and to mobilize secure payment channels for the civil society.